michael-ross-ven/vengeance/README.md

          'attribute_c': array([3.,   3.,  3.], dtype=float64)}

-In column-major order, values in a single column are usually all of the same datatype, so can be packed into consecutive addresses in memory as an actual array.
-These contiguous elements along a single column can be iterated very quickly.
+In column-major order, values in a single column are usually all of the same datatype, and can be packed into consecutive addresses in memory as an actual array, which can be iterated extremely quickly.
+But in a DataFrame, the ability to organize data more intuitively, *where each row is some entity, and each column is a property of that row*, is mind-numbingly slow.
-But in a DataFrame, the ability to organize data where each row is some entity, and each column is a property of that row, is mind-numbingly slow.
-(DataFrame.iterrows() incurs a *huge* performance penalty, and can be 1,000x times slower to iterate than a built-in list)
+(DataFrame.iterrows() and DataFrame.apply() incur a huge performance penalty, and can be 1,000x times slower than a built-in list)

-DataFrames also take advantage of vectorization, where operations can be applied to an entire set of values at once.
+DataFrames are intended to make heavy use of vectorization, where operations can be applied to an entire set of values at once, performed as instructions at the microprocessor level.
 But removal of explicit loops requires specialized methods for almost every operation and modification, which often makes the syntax convoluted.
-The restricted ability to iterate a DataFrame makes its transformations counter-inituitive to write and effortful to read, especially when method-chaining is overused.
+The restricted ability to iterate a DataFrame makes its transformations counter-inituitive to write and more effortful to read, especially when method-chaining is overused.

     # wait, what exactly does this do again?
     df['column'] = np.sign(df.column.diff().fillna(0)).shift(-1).fillna(0) \